malfaro2/malfaro2/README.md

 * Co-created the new Statistics and Data Science degree program
 * Redesigning introductory statistics courses for modern data science applications
 * Developing new courses on data science methods and data ethics
+* Training the new generation of instructors of statistics via STAT 200 and the Teaching and Learning Center training for TAs

 **🌍 CODATA-RDA Schools of Data Science**
 Co-chairing international efforts to advance data science education globally through the [CODATA-RDA Schools of Data Science](https://www.datascienceschools.org/) initiative.